nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   e.g `NAME…​` can be used as `Jon`, `Jon Jack` etc.
   <br>

-* `INDEX` represents the index of a specific person in the FABook e.g You can use the command `delete INDEX` as `delete 2`.
+* `INDEX` represents the index of a specific person in your FABook. e.g You can use the command `delete INDEX` as `delete 2`.
 <br>